Gobabeb: Climate

 As the station is located in the Namib desert, the climate is hyperarid with an average annual precipitation of 23.8 mm, about 65% during the summer months (December to May).
 In 2010/2011 an extreme rainfall of about 165 millimetres was measured during rainy season.
 With each average monthly temperature above 18 °C, in Köppen climate classification, the climate is considered as tropical.
-With an average annual temperature of 21.4 °C, the climate is nearly 6 °C warmer than the temperate coast (15.5 °C at Walvis Bay) though at about 400 m above sea level: given that Gobabeb is at about 60 km from the coast it is much less under the influence of the cold coastal ocean Benguela current than coastal areas such as Walvis Bay.
-A cold coastal ocean current cools the above oceanic air.
+With an average annual temperature of 21.4 °C, the climate is nearly 6 °C warmer than at the temperate coast (15.5 °C at Walvis Bay).
+At about 400 m above sea level - given that Gobabeb is about 60 km from the coast - it is much less under the influence of the cold coastal ocean Benguela current than coastal areas such as Walvis Bay.
+A cold coastal ocean current cools the oceanic air.
 The latter being cooled, water vapour in that air may become liquid water.
 Therefore, clouds and particularly fogs may appear, hugely diminishing insolation and thus temperature.
-Thus cold ocean currents along western coast of continents doubly cool these coasts : by their own cold and by the nebulosity (due to clouds including fogs and mists) they bring.
+Thus cold ocean currents along western coasts of continents doubly cool these coasts : by their own cold and by the nebulosity (due to clouds including fogs and mists) they bring.
 For instance Walvis Bay has 140 days of fog per year while Gobabeb has "only" 94 days.
 Gobabeb's remoteness from the Atlantic explains why it is significantly warmer than the Namibian coast (Walvis Bay average temperature is only 15.4 °C) despite being at a greater altitude.